Article 15 (film): Plot

-Gaura, Pooja's sister, informs Ayan that the girls used to work for a local builder named Anshu Naharia, who slapped Pooja after the girls asked for a raise in their salary of 3 rupees.
-Ayan decides to call Anshu for inquiry, even though Brahmadatt tries to persuade him not to do so, as Anshu is the son of local Minister Ramlal Naharia.
+Gaura, Pooja's sister, informs Ayan that the girls used to work for a local builder named Anshu Naharia.
+He slapped Pooja after the girls asked him for a raise of 3 rupees.
+Ayan decides to call Anshu for inquiry, even though Brahmadatt tries to persuade him not to do so, as Anshu is a relative of local Minister Ramlal Naharia.
 During his interrogation, Anshu says that he slapped the girls in order to remind their entire caste about their place in society.
 Ayan, disgusted by the moral corruption of the village and its police force, posts on the police bulletin board a copy of Article 15 of the Constitution of India, which prohibits discrimination based on race, sex, religion, caste, or birthplace.

-Ayan meets with Dr. Malti Ram, a member of a scheduled caste and the assistant coroner who performed the autopsy, and finds out that contrary to her official report, the girls were raped and then murdered.
-He asks her to go to Lucknow to examine the DNA samples and to contact only him, realizing that local law enforcement is conspiring with Ramlal Naharia to cover up the case.
-Meanwhile, Mahantji, a Brahmin politician vying for a local election, has formed an alliance with the head of the Laalgaon Dalit community in a show of inter-caste unity, but Nishad sees the display as a disingenuous political ploy and plans to protest it.
+Ayan meets with Dr. Malti Ram, a member of a scheduled caste and the assistant coroner who performed the cousins' autopsy, and finds out that contrary to her official report, the girls were raped and then murdered.
+He asks her to go to Lucknow to compare the DNA samples with Anshu's and to contact only him, realising that local law enforcement is conspiring with Ramlal Naharia to cover up the case.
+Meanwhile, Mahantji, a Brahmin politician contesting in the local election, has formed an alliance with the head of the Laalgaon Dalit community in a show of inter-caste unity, but Nishad sees the display as a disingenuous political ploy and plans to protest it.
 Ayan tries to persuade Nishad to call off the protest, so he has men to help search for Pooja; Nishad refuses, but allows some of his men to aid Ayan's search.